-Layers in Adobe XD is an adaptation of the layers in Adobe Illustrator and Adobe Photoshop that you know and depend on, but are reimagined for UX designers.
-Only the layers that are associated with the artboard you are working on are highlighted, so your panel stays clean and uncluttered.
+Layers in Adobe XD is an adaptation of the layers in Adobe Illustrator and Adobe Photoshop that you know and depend on but are reimagined for UX designers.
+Only the layers associated with the artboard you're working on are highlighted so your panel stays clean and uncluttered.
 You can view all the artboards in your document and immediately pan and zoom to a specific artboard from the Layers panel.
 Double-clicking an artboard icon contextually displays only the layers for that artboard.
 Reorder, rename, show/hide, and lock/unlock layers quickly and easily.

-Access layers using the shortcut Cmd + Y (on Mac), or Ctrl + Y (on Windows), or click the icon in the toolbar.
+Access layers using the shortcut Cmd + Y ( macOS) or Ctrl + Y (Windows), or click the icon in the toolbar.

 Search within layers